• Residence

 Lindabrunn, AT

-Seeing our digital work integrated into the beautiful landscape of lower austria is truly amazing and brings an extra layer of perception.
+Seeing our digital work integrated into the beautiful landscape of lower austria is truly amazing and adds an extra layer of perception.
 We were especially inspired and held a residency program with workshops, studied for our research and performed with colleagues and friends, leading to a symphony of diverse disciplines and media art installations.

 • The Symposion Lindabrunn was founded in 1967 as a stone sculptors' symposium and has since been run as a place of artistic debate and an open development space for contemporary art.
 Embedded in the wonderful landscape of Lower Austria, containing the already existing impressive stone sculptures, we were invited to create a performance as well as curate an AR exhibition on site.
 Seeing our digital AR-work integrated into the beautiful analog landscape of Lindabrunn is truly amazing and brings an extra layer of perception.